-- A. This Grievance Procedure shall be applicable to all individual grievances as defined below between the Tenant and the Housing Authority. - B. Because of Tenant's right to a hearing under elements of due process in District Court, prior to eviction, the Housing Authority will exclude from its administrative grievance procedure any grievance concerning an eviction or termination of tenancy that involves: - 1.
-Any criminal activity that threatens the health, safety or right to peaceful enjoyment of the Housing Authority property by other Tenants or employees, staff or contractor of the Housing Authority, or - 2.
+- A. This Grievance Procedure shall be applicable to all individual grievances as defined below between the Tenant and Gateway Crossing. - B. Because of Tenant's right to a hearing under elements of due process in District Court, prior to eviction, Gateway Crossing will exclude from its administrative grievance procedure any grievance concerning an eviction or termination of tenancy that involves: - Any criminal activity that threatens the health, safety or right to peaceful enjoyment of the Housing Authority property by other Tenants or employees, staff or contractor of the Housing Authority, or - 2.
 Any violent or drug-related activity on or off the Housing Authority property or - 3.
-Any criminal activity that results in a felony conviction of a household member. - C. This Grievance Procedure shall not be applicable to disputes between Tenants not involving the Housing Authority or to class grievances. - D. This Grievance Procedure is not intended as a forum for initiating or negotiating policy changes between a group or groups of Tenants and the Housing Authority Board of Commissioners.
+Any criminal activity that results in a felony conviction of a household member. - C. This Grievance Procedure shall not be applicable to disputes between Tenants not involving Gateway Crossing or to class grievances. - D. This Grievance Procedure is not intended as a forum for initiating or negotiating policy changes between a group or groups of Tenants and the Housing Authority Board of Commissioners.